 10 Ways To Understand When To Walk Away After Infidelity

-When you are faced with infidelity, there will be a whirlpool of emotions within you.
+When you are faced with infidelity, be it an emotional affair or physical, there will be a whirlpool of emotions within you.
 It can be a difficult place to be in, especially if cheating is a recurring problem in your relationship.
 Putting up with a partner who displays the warning traits of a serial cheater isn’t easy or worth the pain.

-Most people struggle to figure out when to walk away from a marriage as the societal and familial pressure to “make it work” clashes with your own mixed emotions and anger toward your partner who betrayed you.
-The decision on when to walk away after infidelity and how to go about it should be dictated entirely by your own feelings toward your partner.
+Most people struggle to figure out when to walk away from a marriage as societal and familial pressure to “make it work” clashes with their own mixed emotions and anger toward their partner who betrayed them.
+The decision of when to walk away after infidelity and how to go about it should be dictated entirely by your own feelings toward your partner.

 Never allow another person or societal pressure to cloud your judgment because ultimately it’s your life at stake.
-If you are struggling to determine whether you should leave or stay, here are a few pointers that may help you reach a decision:
+If you are struggling to determine whether you should leave the broken marriage or stay, here are a few pointers that may help you reach a decision:

 1. When your partner is unapologetic

-Even if you are large-hearted enough and willing to overlook an act of cheating, the moot point is whether your partner is apologetic about his or her indiscretion.
+Even if you are large-hearted enough and willing to overlook an act of cheating, it will amount to nothing unless your partner is apologetic about his or her indiscretion.
 Being genuinely sorry for a mistake is the first step.
 The second is to decide whether you can accept the apology.

 A complete lack of remorse may indicate that your partner has no regrets about betraying your trust.
 Also, it may be possible that s/he has no interest in continuing the relationship with you.
 If that’s the case, then it’s better for you to take the higher moral ground.
 Your partner’s cheating guilt or lack of it can help you figure out when to walk away after infidelity.